oculometric/CGDaP/Graphics Programming/graphics programming in summary.md

 **Triangles** are bounded by **edges** which are composed of **vertices**.
 A triangle having three corners means it has three vertices.

-When storing a triangle mesh, the first way to think about it is as a list of triangles, each of which contains three points, each of which contains three coordinates (so 9 numbers in total).
+When storing a triangle mesh, the first way to think about it is as a list of **triangles**, each of which contains three points, each of which contains three coordinates (so 9 numbers in total per triangle).
 However, the vast majority of those points are going to be shared between two or more triangles, so it makes much more sense to store the vertices elsewhere.
 Thus version two of our data storage consists of two lists:
 - A list of triangles, each of which contains three numbers, which are indices into the second list
 - A list of vertices, each of which contains three numbers, which are its coordinates in object space So a triangle might be defined as `{0,1,2}` which means, look at the first, second, and third items in the vertex list, and make a triangle between those three points.